It's A Beautiful Day

 You Don't Fool Me (Dancing Divaz Rhythm Mix) 5:25

-Again, sounds very simliar to the Dancing Divaz Club Mix, but without the added guitar throughout the track.
-The dance backbeat is simliar to the other Divaz mixes.
+Again, this sounds very similar to the Dancing Divaz Club Mix, but without the added guitar throughout the track.
 The only vocals on the track are "You Don't Fool Me" being repeated throughout the track.
 More of an instrumental than anything.

 You Don't Fool Me (Sexy Club Mix) 10:13

-This is by far the worst of the You Don't Fool Me remixes.
+This remix by Jam and Spoon is typically considered by fans to be the worst of the You Don't Fool Me remixes.
 The dance backbeat is the most annoying and monotonous of the bunch, which is saying something.
 A sample of Freddie singing "sexy" is repeated over and over throughout the song.
 The vocals are rearranged throughout the song with long, annoying dance grooves in-between.
 Roger's vocals have been brought to the forefront a few times again, which is nice to hear.
-Avoid this remix.

 The same as the Sexy Club Mix, however a remastering error chops off the first few seconds of the track.